Leslie "Les" Gura, LCMHC, NCC, CCTP

 Background & Specializations |

-Before joining Banyan Tree, I was a therapist with CareNet Counseling in Winston-Salem, where I completed a two-year residency in psychotherapy and spirituality.
-I’m also trained in eye movement desensitization and reprocessing (EMDR) and have a Level Two certification in trauma and resilience.
+Before joining Banyan Tree, I completed a two-year residency in psychotherapy and spirituality with CareNet Counseling in Winston-Salem, where I worked for nearly five years.
+I’ve been drawn to work in the trauma realm, and have been trained in eye movement desensitization and reprocessing (EMDR) and earned a Level Two certification in trauma and resilience.
 I’m also a national certified counselor (NCC) and a certified clinical trauma professional (CCTP).
 Because of the experience gained in my residency and trainings, I work within several counseling modes—but none is more important that the ability to listen and be present with you.

 |